 Do you think you are too young to need a life insurance policy?
 Too old?
 Are you single and/or without dependents?
 Life Insurance is important for all age groups, though for different reasons.
 Let’s break it down by generation:

 Millennials: Only 52% of Millennials have life insurance, according to the Life Happens and LIMRA 2017 Insurance Barometer Study.
 The study also found that Millennials tend to overestimate the cost of life insurance.
 Four in ten Millennials believe that a term-life insurance policy can cost over $1,000 a year.
 This is over five times what a policy actually costs.

 Putting aside this generation’s collective misconception about life insurance, it is a good idea for Millennials to start thinking about getting a policy now for a multitude of reasons.
 The first of these reasons is that policies are less expensive when you are young and healthy.
 Many Millennials carry student loan debt.
-If you had a cosigner on a loan, life insurance can protect them from having to pay back your debt should something happen to you.
+If you had a cosigner on a loan, life insurance can protect them from having to pay back your debt should you pass away.

 Parents of Millennials have the means to set their child up for life.
 Parents are able to have life insurance riders written into their own life insurance policies to cover their children or future children.
 Once the child is of age, as specified in the policy, the rider can be converted into their own individual life insurance policy.

 Gen X: The “Gen Xers” currently range from age 41 to 52 and are generally considered midway into their careers.
 Most often, family is an important focal point.
 According to a 2013 study of this generation conducted by MetLife, about 74% of Gen Xers are married and have an average of 2.5 children.
 In addition, approximately 82% were reported as homeowners.
 This generation has multiple reasons to own life insurance.
 About two in ten provide regular care for their elderly parents or relatives who are in need of care.